-In 1905, a black seamstress named Esther sews her way out of poverty stitch by delicate stitch, creating fine lingerie for her Manhattan clientele while longing for a husband and a future.
-She finds common ground with a Jewish fabric merchant, a relationship they both know cannot grow.
-So when correspondence with a lonesome Caribbean man leads to a marriage proposal, she accepts.
-But as her new marriage quickly leads to regret, Esther turns back to her sewing machine to rebuild her life and refashion her future.
+In 1905, a Black seamstress named Esther sews her way toward the future stitch by delicate stitch, creating fine lingerie for her Manhattan clientele while searching for a husband and planning for a more fulfilling life.
+She finds affection that can’t be realized with a Jewish fabric merchant, and a letter-writing courtship with a lonesome Caribbean man who proves not to be what he seems.
+Through disappointments and heartache, Esther turns back to her sewing machine to rebuild her life and refashion her future.

 Mildred Marie Langford

 Mildred is super excited to be back at Northlight, where she was last seen in Paula Vogel’s A Civil War Christmas.
 Other credits include Gunshot Medley: Part 1 (CAB/Rogue Machine Theatre, Ovation Nomination, Lead Actress); Native Son (Antaeus Theatre Company/Kirk Douglas Theatre, 2019 Block Party); Domesticated, Animal Farm, Venus, The Crucible (Steppenwolf); The Royale (American Theater Company, BTAA Best Featured Actress); Luck of the Irish (Next Theatre); A Raisin in the Sun (Milwaukee Rep/Timeline); My Kind of Town, In Darfur (Timeline); Failure: A Love Story (Victory Gardens).
 TV/Film: Dimensional Shift, Magic Funhouse, Chicago Med, Masters of Sex, Boss, Dignity, Grow Up, Your Beautiful Baby, Concrete Rose, and Analysis Paralysis.
 Thank you, always, to my family and friends for your constant love and support.
 Proud member of AEA and SAG-AFTRA.